Siakam, VanVleet help Raptors hold off Hawks

 TIP-INS

 Raptors: F Serge Ibaka missed his seventh straight game with a right ankle sprain.
-Coach Nick Nurse said Ibaka is “getting closer.” … G Kyle Lowry missed his seventh straight game with a left thumb fracture.
+Nurse said Ibaka is “getting closer.” … G Kyle Lowry missed his seventh straight game with a left thumb fracture.
 Nurse said Lowry could return next weekend.
 Lowry worked out on the floor before the game.

 Hawks: F Cam Reddish was sidelined by a left wrist sprain, missing his second straight game.
 Coach Lloyd Pierce said Reddish still can’t grip the ball without pain. … Young began the game as the only NBA player with top five averages in assists, points and steals.